The Lit Reindeer

 A cocktail recipe using cranberry sauce leftovers to make a vodka Cape Codder cocktail.

 It's Thanksgiving week!

 In our house the day after Thanksgiving is the day we bring down all the Christmas decor and start decorating for the upcoming holiday.
 We put up the tree, adorn the mantel, and let Christmas music flow through the home.
 I think the biggest excitement comes with putting the ornaments on the tree.
 In our little house we make a mighty big deal about it.
 We make cocktails and do a silly dance of walking around the living room making sure we've not missed a single spot on the tree.
 And of course, like a couple of Old Man Parkers admiring the Leg Lamp, we step out onto the curb to see the tree lit in the window.
 In honor of our Thanksgiving to Christmas transition I wanted to make a cocktail that would fit the occasion, The Lite Reindeer.
 Let's be honest a few of these and you'll be lit like a reindeer.

-- 8 oz Cranberry Sauce
+- 8 oz Cranberry Sauce (Not Gelatin)

 - 2 oz Lime Juice

 - 1 oz Simple Syrup (optional if your cranberry sauce is not sweet to your liking)

 I just think these cocktails turned out so cute.
 They look like Rudolph's nose and it makes me incredibly smitten.
 It's tart, sweet, and a perfect excuse to use up that leftover cranberry sauce!
 Are you someone who decorated for Christmas before or after Thanksgiving?
 Do you make a big deal about the process like we do?
 I'd love to know all about your holiday traditions down below!